 Artificial Intelligence is often misunderstood and confused with simpler automation technologies.
 It’s important to understand the different aspects of these technologies and their applications to understand both the possibilities and our stage on the implementation journey.

-AI applies analysis and logic techniques, including Machine Learning, to interpret events, support and automate events and take decisions.
+AI applies analysis and logic techniques, including Machine Learning, to interpret events, support and automate events and make decisions.
+In recruitment, modern AI systems often combine Machine Learning, large language models, and Natural Language Processing to understand CVs, job descriptions, and candidate communications in more human-like ways.

 Example HR use case: